HelenSathvika/MS-Project/README.md

 git clone https://github.com/HelenSathvika/MS-Project.git
 ```

-Extract only the `autoPerf++-load-generator-machine` folder to your working directory.
+Extract only the `AutoPerf++-oad-generator-machine` folder to your working directory.

 #### Step 4: Navigate to the Load Generator Directory